oniyukii/anxiety/scenes/act2.md

 `bb({ body:"yell_angry_1" });`

-b: Prendi a pugni quella ^merda^ e mettila al tappeto, cavolo!
+b: Prendi a pugni quella ^merda^ e mettila al tappeto!

 `bb({ body:"final_1" });`

-b:  A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PU-
+b:  A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A PUGNI A-

 `_.a2_ending = "fight";`